Photos of the concert courtesy of Clive Trewhitt

 They are the friendliest band you could meet – their sole reason for playing is that they love it!
 They appear regularly around the area, the Bilton Club in Harrogate four times a year, the Anchor Inn in Whixley, Grassington 1940’s weekend celebrations, Wigan Jazz club, Starbeck Methodist church in concert on May 11th as well as their appearance at the VE day 80th anniversary celebrations on the 8th May.
 They have recently welcomed the superb Nicki Allen as their feature vocalist.

-Born in 2000 in North Yorkshire, Charlotte Potter is rapidly gaining the highest acclaim for her performances in the UK and overseas having recently finished her training at The Guildhall School of Music & Drama, London, and before this attended the prestigious Chetham’s School of Music in Manchester.
-In 2017, Charlotte was honoured to sing at Westminster’s Central Hall, London and 2018 saw her singing at the Proms in the Priory, Guisborough, with the London Gala Orchestra.
-In 2019 she was invited, by Chesterfield Philharmonic Choir, to sing with Lesley Garrett.
-Charlotte has been invited for four summers to perform a number of recitals in Bagni di Lucca, Italy.
+Born in 2000 in North Yorkshire, Charlotte Potter is rapidly gaining the highest acclaim for her performances in the UK and overseas.
+Charlotte recently finished her training at The Guildhall School of Music & Drama, and before this, attended the prestigious Chetham’s School of Music in Manchester.

-In 2020 Charlotte appeared in Season 7 of ITV’s Endeavour, playing the role of an Oxford University Music undergraduate.
-In 2022, Charlotte was part of a SATB recording of ‘A Song for the Commonwealth’ – heard around the UK and Commonwealth as beacons were lit in celebration of the Queen’s Platinum Jubilee.
-Charlotte has had the great honour of joining the Band of the Royal Fusiliers at Durham Cathedral as their soloist for the Festival of Remembrance, has performed as the principal soloist at The Great North Proms and was invited to be the guest soloist for the Teesside Symphony Orchestra’s ‘Wine, Women & Song’ concert.
+In 2022, Charlotte was part of a SATB recording of ‘A Song for the Commonwealth’ ‑ heard around the UK and Commonwealth as beacons were lit in celebration of the late Queen’s Platinum Jubilee.
+Charlotte has had the great honour of joining the Band of the Royal Regiment of Fusiliers at Durham Cathedral as their soloist for the Festival of Remembrance for 3 years, and has been the principal soloist for 2 years at The Great North Proms at the O2 City Hall, Newcastle.

 Like many youngsters, Simeon Wood began his musical life with the recorder.
 It was during a visit from a wind quintet at his school that he first encountered the flute, leaving a lasting impression that has remained with him throughout the years.
-This moment marked the beginning of the career we see today—a flourishing path that has taken him across the globe.
+This moment marked the beginning of the career we see today – a flourishing path that has taken him across the globe.

 Born in Huddersfield, West Yorkshire, Simeon picked up the flute at 8 years old.
 After a decade, he refined his performance and composition talents at Trinity College of Music in London.